Element (category theory): Properties of morphisms

 f is a monomorphism if it is an injective function on points of B.

 Some care is necessary. f is an epimorphism if the dual condition holds:

-For all maps g, h (of some suitable type), $g \circ f = h \circ f$ implies $g = h$.
+For all maps g, h (of some suitable type), g ∘ f = h ∘ f implies g = h.

 In set theory, the term "epimorphism" is synonymous with "surjection", i.e.

 Every point of C is the image, under f, of some point of B.

 This is clearly not the translation of the first statement into the language of points, and in fact these statements are not equivalent in general.
 However, in some contexts, such as abelian categories, "monomorphism" and "epimorphism" are backed by sufficiently strong conditions that in fact they do allow such a reinterpretation on points.